Communication of Piano Timbre

 Music lover, music researcher

-I am a Ph.D. student on the psychology of music programme in the Department of Music at the University of Sheffield.
+I finished my Ph.D. in psychology of music at the Department of Music at the University of Sheffield in 2020 and am now a postdoc at Central China Normal University.
 My research background is piano performance(BA) and psychology of music (MA, MMUS).
 I have gained knowledge from both piano practice and piano performance research, and now is actively working on exchanging the knowledge from these two fields.

-My Ph.D. research project is with a focus on piano timbre -- to offer a psychological perspective on the production/perception of colorful piano sounds.
+My Ph.D. research project focussed on piano timbre -- to offer a psychological perspective on the production/perception of colourful piano sounds.
 I am interested in issues including embodied music cognition, mind/body integration, visual communication in music performance, and metaphor understanding in the music performance and education context.

 Conceptualization and communication of piano timbre in performance and educational context.